Complete 5 Step Guide to Getting Your Idaho Real Estate License

 - Seat time: The system tracks required learning time automatically.

-You can submit your application even if fingerprint results aren’t back yet—as long as you’ve completed the appointment or mailed your hard card.
+This is the stage where most students handle both fingerprinting and exam planning.
+You can submit your application even if fingerprint results are still pending, as long as you have completed the appointment or mailed your hard card.

-- Fingerprints first: You may submit your license application after fingerprinting is done, even if results are pending.
+- Complete fingerprinting first: You may submit your license application after fingerprinting is done, even if the background check results have not been posted yet.

-- Validity window: Fingerprints are valid for 6 months once received by the Commission.
+- Know the validity window: Fingerprints are valid for 6 months once received by the Commission, so do not wait too long to finish the rest of the licensing steps.

 Pay the Required Fees + Submit Your Application